MrLazyTTV/MrLazy/README.md

 - 👀 I’m interested in Cookies!
 - 🌱 I’m currently learning App Development.
 - 💞️ I’m looking to collaborate with you!
-- 📫 How to reach me mail@mrlazy.pt
+- 📫 How to reach me mail@mrlazycomputers.pt

 <!---
 LazyPinguimX/LazyPinguimX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.